Skip to main content

 When you create an automation, you select an entry source.
 The entry source defines how constituents qualify to enter an automation.

-If you’re new to Journey Automation or to want to keep things simple, you can set up basic automations without having to read this article.
+Tip: This detailed reference article is for you if you want a deep understanding of how Journey Automation works, or you’re looking for the answer to a technical question.
+If you’re new to Journey Automation or want to keep things simple, you can set up basic automations without having to read this article.

 Types of Entry Sources